LubinKerhuel/hugo/content/post/pitot-build/index.md

 References:

-- [report](https://naca.central.cranfield.ac.uk/reports/1957/naca-report-1303.pdf) by W.Gracey on the impact of the various shape on the measurement.
+- [report WIND-TUNNEL INVESTIGATION OF 'A NUMBER OF TOTAL-PRESSURE TUBES AT HIGH ANGLES OF ATTACK SUBSONIC, TRANSONIC, AND SUPERSONIC SPEEDS'](https://ntrs.nasa.gov/api/citations/19930092297/downloads/19930092297.pdf) by W.Gracey on the impact of the various shape on the measurement.
 - [report (french)](https://www.planete-sciences.org/espace/IMG/pdf/tube_de_pitot.pdf) from ANSTJ with general information on Pitot sensor.
-- [website (French)](https://voiletech.free.fr/skyassistant/pitot.htm) from Rémi Bourgin with experimental Pitot tube for RC plane
+- [website (French)](http://voiletech.free.fr/skyassistant/pitot.htm) from Rémi Bourgin with experimental Pitot tube for RC plane

 <!-- Tube laiton macif (alfer) au Leroy Merlin;